The Three Ages of the Interior Life: Impact and Criticism

 Some have challenged Garrigou-Lagrange’s Neo-Thomistic approach to concepts that are significant to The Three Ages of the Interior Life.
 Robert Barron, acknowledging the significant influence of Garrigou-Lagrange’s years at the Angelicum, generally associates him with a “strict rationalistic, somewhat ahistorical, very deductive, and somewhat defensive reading of Thomas Aquinas.”
 The nature of and normalcy of infused contemplation has been debated since Garrigou-Lagrange’s time, and the question was raised if he understands the nuances behind Thomas Aquinas’ use of term “quasi-experimental knowledge.”

 The basic concepts of his interpretation continue to be referenced in the Catholic Church.
 This influenced the section entitled "Chapter V: The Universal Call to Holiness in the Church" in the Second Vatican Council's Dogmatic Constitution on the Church, Lumen gentium.
-Pope John Paul II, who was taught by Garrigou-Lagrange, alludes the three ages as the horizon for the spiritual life.
+Pope John Paul II, who was taught by Garrigou-Lagrange, alludes to the three ages as the horizon for the spiritual life.
 Servais-Théodore Pinckaers, another student of Garrigou-Lagrange, also references the three stages in his Sources of Christian Ethics.
 At large, the model is also commonly used as a reference for providing spiritual direction.